vectara/react-search/README.md

   corpusId="CORPUS_ID"
   apiKey="API_KEY"
   placeholder="Placeholder" // Optional search input placeholder
-  isDeeplinkable={true} // Optional boolean determining if search results will be deeplinked openResultsInNewTab={true} // Optional boolean determining if links will open in a new tab zIndex={/* Optional number assigned to the z-index of the search modal */}
+  isDeepLinkable={true} // Optional boolean determining if search results will be deep-linked openResultsInNewTab={true} // Optional boolean determining if links will open in a new tab zIndex={/* Optional number assigned to the z-index of the search modal */}
 />